-Benthic surface sediment samples (top 2cm) were collected at several sites on the reef flat and channel (Figure 1c) by scooping sediment in 50 mL HDPE centrifuge tubes, which were then analyzed for sediment composition (see section 2.2.4 below).
-It might be assumed that the only source of fine terrigenous sediment is from the stream during storms, but spatial heterogeneity in carbonate/terrigenous fraction followed a common pattern observed in fringing reef embayments (Schrimm et al. 2004).
-Sediment characterization showed that fine terrigenous accounted for 1-10% (μ=3%) of benthic sediment, with a higher percentage of fine and terrigenous sediment near the stream outlet and on the northern reef.
+Benthic surface sediment samples (top 2cm) were collected at several sites on the reef flat and channel (Figure 1c) by scooping sediment in 50 mL HDPE centrifuge tubes, which were then analyzed for chemical composition (see section 2.2.4 below).
+It might be assumed that the stream is the only source of fine terrigenous sediment, but spatial heterogeneity in carbonate/terrigenous fraction followed a common pattern observed in fringing reef embayments (Schrimm et al. 2004).
+Fine terrigenous sediment accounted for 1-10% (μ=3%) of benthic sediment, with a higher percentage of fine and terrigenous sediment near the stream outlet and on the northern reef.
 Benthic sediment on the northern and southern reef flats was primarily carbonate (82-88%) with small fractions of terrigenous and only trace amounts of organics (Table1).
 The terrigenous fraction was slightly higher over the northern reef flat.
-Near the stream outlet, benthic sediment was dominated by the terrigenous fraction (65% terrigenous) but showed similar levels of organics as the reef flats.
+Near the stream outlet, benthic sediment was dominated by the terrigenous fraction (65% terrigenous) but showed similar percentages of organics as the reef flats.

 2.1.3 Waves and winds